Student Budget & Cost of Attendance

 Health services coverage:

 Mandatory fees include membership in the Yale Health Plan (YHP), a comprehensive pre-paid group practice plan.
 In addition, students who are not enrolled in a hospitalization plan must obtain hospitalization coverage either through the University or another source.
-Note that 2014-2015 rates have not yet been set.
-For 2013-2014, however, Yale Health Plan membership fees were set at $2,040 for single students, $7,592 for two party coverage and $12,746 for family coverage The cost of single student coverage is automatically added to the basic budget for all students.
+For 2014-2015, Yale Health Plan membership fees are set at $2,102 for single students, $7,824 for two party coverage and $13,126for family coverage The cost of single student coverage is automatically added to the basic budget for all students.
 If a student obtains outside insurance and waives this coverage, this expense will be removed from the student’s bill and the student’s financial aid award.
 If a student has dependents and will be enrolling in the two-person or family coverage plan, a Budget Revision form (with documentation of enrollment) must be completed and submitted to the Financial Aid Office for a budget adjustment (available at our website in the ‘Forms’ section for download).
 Additional financial aid for this expense is available in the form of a student loan.

 For students with dependent children, an allowance of $5,000 for each child is added to the applicable budget.